Quansight/Quansight-website/apps/labs/posts/dask-array-api-scipy.md

 compute nodes.

 ## Supporting `dask.array` within scipy

-TODO: add a figure showing how array API support works in scipy

 Like many other array libraries (e.g. PyTorch), `dask.array` is not fully array API compatible out of the box.
 To work around these differences, scipy uses the [array-api-compat](https://github.com/data-apis/array-api-compat)